coderakki2204/coderakki2204/README.md

 ---

 ### 🏆 Achievements
-- 🥇 Completed Android development tranning at intershala.
+- 🥇 Completed Android development training at Internshala.
-- 🚀 Built weather app.
+- 🚀 Built a weather app.
-- 🥇 Got certificate in sql from hackerRank.
+- 🥇 Got a certificate in SQL from HackerRank.
-- 🥇 Got certificate in C++ from gfg.
+- 🥇 Got a certificate in C++ from GeeksforGeeks.

 ---